 iv.
 Banks also should strengthen their credit management strategies to help reduce credit risk

 v.
-There is a need of more appropriate monetary, macro prudential and fiscal policy to continue stabilizing prices and the general macroeconomic environment ;
+There is a need for more appropriate monetary, macroprudential and fiscal policy to continue stabilizing prices and the general macroeconomic environment ;

 vi.
-There is need to promote and develop capital market to diversify sources of funds for investors, enhance savings and reduce the dependency on only the banking sector ;
+There is a need to promote and develop the capital market to diversify sources of funds for investors, enhance savings and reduce the dependency on only the banking sector ;

 vii.
-There is need to maintaining conducive environment for business, innovation and minimization of transaction costs ;
+There is need to maintaining a conducive environment for business, innovation, and minimization of transaction costs ;

 viii.
-There is need to enhance financial inclusion and financial literacy programs to reduce information asymmetry.
+There is a need to enhance financial inclusion and financial literacy programs to reduce information asymmetry.

 ix.
-In order to fast-track rural electrification, there is need to find a price strategy that would include people’s work or participation, or permit them to pay every year or semester instead of a lump sum.
+To fast-track rural electrification, there is a need to find a price strategy that would include people’s work or participation, or permit them to pay every year or semester instead of a lump sum.

 xi.
 Inflation close to threshold should be a warning for monetary policy authorities to conduct a prudent monetary policy